Saunas for Post-Workout Recovery: How Saunas Can Help Muscle Recovery - Saunamo

 Whether it's after a run, weight training or an intense yoga session, the sauna can be a valuable ally in muscle recovery.
 However, it's important to remember a few tips to get the most out of your post-exercise sauna session:

 Running: After a run, a sauna session can help relieve muscle tension and promote recovery.
-However, it is important to hydrate properly before and after the sauna, due to the loss of fluids during the run and in the sauna.
+However, it is important to hydrate properly before and after the sauna, due to fluid loss during the run and in the sauna.

 Weight training: After weight training, the sauna can help relax the muscles and promote recovery.
 A 15-20 minute sauna session followed by a cold plunge is recommended to help reduce inflammation and speed up muscle recovery.